Iowa State vs. West Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 West Virginia Stats and Trends

-- The Mountaineers have been underdogs by 7 points or more once this year and covered the spread.
+- The Mountaineers have been underdogs by 7 points or more once this season and covered the spread.

-- West Virginia's games this year have hit the over on two of seven set point totals (28.6%).
+- West Virginia's games this season have gone over the total in two out of seven opportunities (28.6%).

-- West Virginia is 3-3 against the spread and 3-3 overall in games when it puts up more than 17 points.
+- West Virginia is 3-3 against the spread and 3-3 overall when the team scores more than 17 points.

-- In games that West Virginia totals over 262.3 yards, the team is 3-3 against the spread and 3-3 overall.
+- When West Virginia amasses more than 262.3 yards, the team is 3-3 against the spread and 3-3 overall.

-- The Mountaineers have turned the ball over three more times (10 total) than the Cyclones have forced a turnover (7) this season.
+- This year the Mountaineers have turned the ball over 10 times, three more than the Cyclones' takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.